natesales/pathvector/README.md

 #### Manual configuration
 If bcg doesn't have a feature you need (and you can't use pre-import/pre-export conditions) then you can supply pure BIRD config in `/etc/bird/manual*.conf` and bcg will load the config before the peers defined in the bcg config file.

+#### Single-stack support
+bcg *should* have reasonable single-stack peering support but is not fully tested.
+Peers that don't have any route{,6} objects will not have sessions of that address family configured.

 #### BGP Communities
 bcg uses RFC 8092 BGP Large Communities